xbeat/Machine-Learning/README.md

 Data Collection in Machine Learning

 Data collection is the foundation of any machine learning project.
 It involves gathering raw data from various sources such as APIs, databases, and web scraping.
 Establishing robust data pipelines ensures data quality and consistency.

+## Early Stopping in Neural Networks Preventing Overfitting

+Early Stopping in Neural Networks

+Early stopping is a regularization technique used in deep learning to prevent overfitting.
+It involves monitoring the model's performance on a validation dataset during training and halting the process when the performance begins to degrade.
+This technique helps the model generalize better to unseen data by preventing it from learning noise in the training set.

 ## Efficient Fine-Tuning of Large Language Models with LoRA